 Visit the Canadian Travel and Tourism website for more information on entry and exit requirements.

-What is the Climate Like in Italy?
+What Is the Climate Like in Italy?

 The climate in Italy differs depending on location.